acc-assignment-python-programming-I/sample_code/README.md

 ## Technical Support

-Assistance available for a variety of issues including ACCeID, ACCmail, Blackboard login issues, and more.
+Assistance is available for a variety of issues including ACCeID, ACCmail, Blackboard login issues, and more.
 Visit [ACC Student Services Help Desk](https://www.austincc.edu/helpdesk) for more information.

 ## Accessibility